rohram04/Dynamic-Scheduler-Swapper/readme.md

 #### What are the issues with this idea?

-- There set of possible workloads is HUGE.
+- The set of possible workloads is HUGE.
 It was becoming difficult for me to even imagine how to capture a large portion of this set especially with stress-ng.
 A classification model wouldn't generalize well to this set.
 - The second point is I am optimizing for a cost function and then labeling a classifier based off the cost (...hint that this isn't a classification problem it's an optimization problem)

 ### If classification isn't right then what is?
 Idea 2: